 Founded by Debbie Lee, Marc’s mom

 Debbie Lee founded America’s Mighty Warriors, after her son Marc was the first Navy SEAL to be killed in Iraq on August 2, 2006.
 In Marc’s Last Letter Home, he asked for friends and family to “pass on the love and kindness and precious gift of human life”.
 Since then, America’s Mighty Warriors has been fighting to support our troops, the fallen and their families and to work with like-minded organizations to do the same.

 Our troops and their families sacrifice so much for our freedoms.
 We want to inspire, encourage and motivate those whose lives have been touched by war and loss.
-America’s Mighty Warriors focuses on two main programs to help warriors and their families get access to the support they deserve: Gold Star Respite and Got HBOT?
-Additionally, America’s Mighty Warriors works hard to advocate for our troops and conducts Random Acts of Kindness (as Marc requested in his Last Letter Home) to ensure that they are acknowledged for their sacrifices.
+America’s Mighty Warriors focuses on four programs to help warriors and their families get access to the support they deserve.

 Random Acts of Kindness